News Flash

 Key Elements Discussed During an AGM

-During an AGM, companies typically go through:
+During an AGM, companies typically go through the following:

-• Financial statements profit & loss, balance sheet, cash flow.
+• Financial statements: profit & loss, balance sheet, cash flow.

 • Auditor’s report and auditor appointment or re‑appointment.